Equity Policy and Procedures

 B. College Response When a Report is Received: Initial Review and Assessment

 When an Equity Officer receives a report, he or she will contact the person who may have experienced discrimination or harassment to provide information about resources, options, and extend an invitation to meet.
 The individual may decide whether to meet with the Equity Officer.
 If they meet, the Equity Officer will review resources, options, and supportive measures.
+If the individual chooses not to meet with the Equity Officer, the College’s ability to take responsive action may be limited.

 Upon receipt of a report of a violation of the Policy, the Equity Officer(s) will conduct an initial review and assessment.
-If at that time it is determined that the alleged conduct, even if true, would not constitute a violation of the Policy, the matter may be referred to the appropriate campus office for resolution or closed with no further action taken.
+If at that time it is determined that the alleged conduct, even if true, would not constitute a violation of the Policy, the matter may be referred to the appropriate campus office for resolution or closed with no further action taken by the College.
 Where there is reasonable cause to believe a violation of the Policy may have occurred, the College will proceed, in consultation with the individual as described below.

 C. Supportive Measures